• Skip to primary navigation

 But you can add simple roasted vegetables like cajun sweet potato fries or air fryer zucchini.

-You can also top these cajun fish tacos with your favorite taco Tuesday classic like pico de Gallo or roasted jalapenos.
+You can also top these cajun fish tacos with your favorite taco Tuesday classics like pico de Gallo or roasted jalapenos.
 If you want to bulk it up, consider making a pot of Instant Pot white rice cooked in bone broth.

 • Blender salsa in a weck jar with wooden spoon